cynthialmy/cynthialmy.github.io/_posts/2025-11-02-eu-customs-operations.md

 Over three years, that is **€6.5M in margin**, unlocked without new products, new markets, or pricing changes.

+**Product Implications**
+- The MEMF baseline told us **where to automate first** (high frequency, high manual effort, low reversibility risk).
+- It also flagged **where not to automate** yet (low frequency, high ambiguity, irreversible decisions), which protected trust and audit readiness.

 These outcomes required a 9-month specialist effort involving audits, origin analysis, supply chain modeling, and complex authorizations.
 Most firms lack the capability to even identify these opportunities, let alone execute them.
 This is exactly why a measurement baseline matters: it highlights where effort and risk concentrate, and where optimization has a measurable payoff.

 ---